-- You are uncomfortable with the trust's investment strategy. - You are uncomfortable with the risks associated with Canadian Energy Trusts.
+- You are uncomfortable with the trust's investment strategy. - You are uncomfortable with the risks of an unmanaged investment in stocks. - You want high current income or capital preservation.

 Fees and Expenses

 The amounts below are estimates of the direct and indirect expenses that you may incur based on a \$10 unit price.
 Actual expenses may vary.